wingel/sds7102/README.md

 To watch for changes on the FPGA pins, run the "activity" application which reads the edge counters from the FPGA.

-The firmware can now capture samples from the ADC.
-Boot the normal OWON firmware to set up the AFE and all other parts.
-Then use the boot-jtag.sh script to make a soft reboot into Linux.
-When Linux is running, run "init-sds.sh".
+The firmware can now capture samples from the ADC and control the analog frontend.
+This means that you can make a capture without ever having to boot the OWON firmware.
+To do that, run the capture application on a Linux PC:

-On a Linux PC you should now be able to run the capture application.

     ./host/capture.py root@scope-ip-address